 Note: This document discusses ways to change your e-mail address itself, not how to change the e-mail address associated with any of your accounts for an online service or website.

 Unlike a home or office address, you cannot change an e-mail address and have all e-mails delivered to that new address automatically.
 If you want to change your e-mail address, you must create a new e-mail address either with the same e-mail provider or a new e-mail provider.

 To create a new e-mail address, go to your e-mail provider's website and choose a link for creating a new e-mail address or account.
-If you want to change the domain name of your e-mail address (the part after the "@" symbol in your e-mail address), you need to go to the website of the e-mail provider you want to change to.
+If you want to change the domain name of your e-mail address (the part after the "@" symbol in your e-mail address), you need to get one from that e-mail provider.
 For example, if you want to change to a "@gmail.com" e-mail address, you would go to the Google Gmail website to create a new e-mail address.

 After a new e-mail address has been created, you can follow the steps below to help resolve any confusion between you and your e-mail contacts.

 Note: If you need to change the name or other personal information associated with your e-mail account, you need to log in to your e-mail account and update your account profile.